hrīðer-heord, f.n: a herd of cattle. (HREE-ther-HAY-ord)

 Shout out to my 38 current patrons: ö-Dzin, Avren, Berry, Brett, Casey, Craig, Dabney, Ed, Fran, James, Joan, Joe, Jonathon, Karen, Karl, Katherine, Kris, Laura, Laurel, Lisl, Mary, Matthew, Maureen, Melanie, Michael, Michelle, Nicola, Patricia, Patrick, Penelope, Pirkko, Poples, Robert, Sarah, Simon, Thomas, Victoria, and Þórbeorht!
 Thanks also to all the past patrons who have supported me.

 cwēme, adj: pleasant, pleasing, grateful, acceptable, fit.
 (KWAY-meh)

 ed-wyrping, f.n: a recovery, a growing better, recovering.
 (ED-WURP-ing)

-This week’s Wordhord Wednesday post is a reading from Beowulf: curve-prowed ships and foamy-necked floaters.
-Listen on Patreon.
+This week’s Wordhord Wednesday post is on glosses, monks, and daytime shoes.
+Read it on Patreon.